broxus/octusbridge-solana-docs/programs/token_proxy.md

 #### `Everscale` tokens withdrawal

 It can be divided into 2 parts.
-At first user created `Withdrawal` account, then relays confirm that it is a real withdrawal.
+At first user created `Withdrawal` account, then relays confirm, that it is a real withdrawal.

 ##### User withdrawal request creation

-1. User calls withdraw tokens from `Token root` account in `Solana` `Token Proxy` program, transferring payload.
+1. User calls withdraw tokens from `Token` account in `Solana` `Token Proxy` program, transferring payload.
 2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Token root` account address.
 3. `Token proxy` creates `Withdraw` account.

 ##### Relays confirmation

 1. Relays send confirm withdrawal to `Token proxy`, containing the same payload from `Everscale`.
-2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Token root` account address, `Relay loader` program id, `SPL token` program id.
+2. `Token proxy` program calculates `Token Settings` PDA address, fetches it and gets `Token root` account address, `Relay loader` program id, `SPL token` program id.
-3. `Token proxy` program calculates `Relays round` account, using seed, derived from `Relay loader` program id and relays round number from payload.
+3. `Token proxy` program calculates `Relays round` account, using seed, derived from `Round loader` program id and relays round number from payload.
 4. `Token Proxy` gets round relays info (public keys, addresses), checks that callers address is relay and ttl of the round is not expired.
 5. If all is ok, `Token Proxy` program saves relays approval to withdrawal account and checks if there are enough confirms.